modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 - It is not allowed to have `when`-equations inside `if`-equations and `for`-equations.

 Here, the _special treatment_ of `when initial() then` refers to the special meaning of such a `when`-equation in the initialization problem, including the special meaning of `reinit` when activated by `initial()`.
-Hence, the first `when`-clause triggered by `initial()` in full Modelica needs to be turned into `initial equation` form in Flat Modelica, with `reinit`-equations replaced by equality-equations.
+Hence, the first `when`-clause triggered by `initial()` in full Modelica needs to be turned into `initial equation` form in Base Modelica, with `reinit`-equations replaced by equality-equations.
-This also means that in Flat Modelica, the triggering condition `initial()` will have the same effect as the triggering condition `true and initial()`, namely that they will never trigger the `when`-clause because the expression never undergoes a positive edge.
+This also means that in Base Modelica, the triggering condition `initial()` will have the same effect as the triggering condition `true and initial()`, namely that they will never trigger the `when`-clause because the expression never undergoes a positive edge.

-The implicit initial equations `x = pre(x)` in full Modelica (in case no `when`-clause is activated with `initial()`) need to be made explicit in Flat Modelica.
+The implicit initial equations `x = pre(x)` in full Modelica (in case no `when`-clause is activated with `initial()`) need to be made explicit in Base Modelica.

 Regarding `when`-equations inside `if`-equations and `for`-equations, full Modelica only allows this where the `if`-equation conditions and `for`-equation ranges are parameter expressions.
 Hence, it is only with a small loss of generality that it is being assumed that these conditions and ranges should be possible to evaluate during translation, allowing an `if`-equation to be reduced to one of its branches, or a `for`-equation to be unrolled.